thesephist/dotink/content/posts/elf.md

 From this more concrete structure, I started to plan out my function to take program text and data, and emit an ELF binary.

 You can see the structure I ended up with at [`./src/elf.ink`](https://github.com/thesephist/august/blob/master/src/elf.ink) in the repository.
 For example, here is a little bit of logic in the library to generate each of the sections in the ELF file.
-For example, my definition for the `.text` section looks like this.
+My definition for the `.text` section looks like this.

 ```
 TextSection := {